Tag Management

 Import Options

-- Append Tags: Add custom tags to all imports
+- Append Tags: Add custom tags to specific import sessions.

 Tag Filtering